The focal length you choose will have an effect on the distortion of your image.

 - Photographing a scene close-up with a wide-angle focal length will add distortion to your subject.

-- By moving yourself back (away from the subject) and using a longer focal length, you will reduce the distortion and end up with a more pleasing and natural representation of your subject.
+- By moving yourself back (away from the subject) and using a longer focal length, you will reduce the distortion.
+You will end up with a more pleasing and natural representation of your subject.